 Ryan co-founded The Compost Crew in 2011 and is their CEO.
 He has driven The Compost Crew from a fledgling startup to a successful small business serving thousands of customers with ever-accelerating growth.
 Through this success, Ryan ensures that The Company Crew stays true to their founding mission: to educate, engage, and empower our team, partners, and communities to reduce to zero waste and nurture our soils by creating sustainable, holistic products and solutions of the highest quality with integrity.
 Before The Compost Crew, Ryan served as a Project Manager and Security Design Engineer.
 Ryan graduated Cum Laude with degrees in Physics and Engineering Science and a Minor in Engineering Management from Vanderbilt University.

-Morgan Wiggan, Food Recovery and Access Working Group
+Morgan Wiggan, Co-Chair, Food Recovery and Access Working Group

 Farmers Market Program Manager, Crossroads Community Food Network